 Do not drive faster than 88 km/h (55 mph) when towing a trailer.
 Speed control may shut off if you are towing on long, steep grades.

 When towing a trailer:

-- Shift out of D (Overdrive) and into 3 (Third) or a lower gear when towing up or down steep hills.
-This will eliminate excessive downshifting and upshifting for optimum fuel economy and transaxle cooling. - Anticipate stops and brake gradually.
+- Use a lower gear when towing up or down steep hills.
+This will eliminate excessive downshifting and upshifting for optimum fuel economy and transmission cooling. - Anticipate stops and brake gradually.